Harris Savides: Career

 Savides started as a key grip in the documentary Fist of Fear, Touch of Death from the 1980.

-On TV, Savides served as a cinematographer on a TV short film entitled The Investigator (1994) directed by Matthew Tabak and a TV movie Lake Consequence (1993) directed by Rafael Eisenman.
+On TV, Savides served as a cinematographer on a short film entitled The Investigator (1994) directed by Matthew Tabak and a TV movie Lake Consequence (1993) directed by Rafael Eisenman.

 His first solo job as a cinematographer was on the thriller Heaven's Prisoners (1996).

 Savides was a frequent collaborator of Gus Van Sant, working in six of his films.

-After working in the opening title sequence of Seven, Savides worked two more times with David Fincher, in The Game and Zodiac, which the letter was shot mostly with digital cameras.
+After working in the opening title sequence of Seven, Savides worked two more times with David Fincher, in The Game and Zodiac, which the latter was shot mostly with digital cameras.

 Savides worked on a short film directed by Wong Kar Wai for BMW's "The Hire" film series, entitled The Follow.
-Savides also worked Martin Scorsese's short film The Key to Reserva, as a homage to Alfred Hitchcock.
+Savides also worked on Martin Scorsese's champagne commercial The Key to Reserva, an homage to Alfred Hitchcock.

 With director John Hillcoat, Savides worked in a series of Levi's commercials for their "To Work" advertising campaign.